9 ideas you can use today!

-Organize your school year with a Creative Catechist Planner.
+Organize your school year with a Good News Teacher Planner.
 Special features include faith conversation starters, Sunday Mass readings, Baptism Birthdays tracker, saint stories, explanations of feast days, and prayers of the Church.
 New this year is a treasure trove of downloadable materials, including puzzles and games for all ages, and helpful background information to keep Teacher at the top of her game.

 Celeste Behe is a blogger, speaker, and ardent Toastmaster.
 She lives in Bethlehem, Pennsylvania, with her husband Mike and eight of their nine children.